tanad191/10EQS-Evaluation-Project_Adrian-Tan/report.md

 # Overview

-This study serves as a comparison between pricing data obtained from our local coffee shop and average pricing data for restaurant-sold coffee in the US.
+This study serves as a comparison between pricing data obtained from our local coffee shop and average pricing data for restaurant-sold coffee in the U.S..
 The business insight to be gleaned from this therefore concerns how much the earnings made per year by the shop deviates from the nationwide average per year, which can be used to determine if prices are too high or too low compared to this average as a factor into critical business decisions.

 # Data quality issues and wrangling

-The products.csv file used for this study is stored in the /data directory of this project, and was read into the Python script using Pandas' read_csv() function.
+The products.csv file used for this study is stored in the /data directory of this project, and was read into the Python script and stored via Pandas, using its read_csv() function to convert it into a DataFrame object.

 Wrangling the data involved reformatting it via the following steps: